How much money should we invest in our streets?

 Implementing each of these treatments requires a certain expenditure:

 - widen footpath: $1,000 dollars per metre (one side of the street)

 - build a protected bicycle lane: $1,000 per metre (one side of the street)

 - plant a tree (move kerb, excavate & make good) : $5,000

 - convert a street to a shared zone: $300,000

 We can also estimate the quantity of each treatment required in Yarra:

-- widening and re-paving a footpath: 30% of our 491 km of footpath, considering that many footpaths are too narrow (or are obstructed) to be usable by a wheelchair or mobility scooter
+- widening and re-paving a footpath: 30% of our 491 km of footpath, considering that many footpaths are too narrow (or too sloping) to be usable by a wheelchair or mobility scooter

 - build a protected bicycle lane: 50 km across Yarra, matching the 50 km targeted by the City of Melbourne (or 100 km for both sides of the street)